AditiDalal/Bellabeat-Capstone-Project/README.md

 # Background
 ## About Bellabeat
 Bellabeat is a wellness company for women that produces high-tech smart-devices to monitor women's health and fitness.
 They are a small company but have the potential to become a major player in the smart-device market.
-Urška Sršen, cofounder and Chief Creative Officer, believes that analyzing past fitness data will help the company find new growth opportunities.

 ## Major Stakeholders
  - **Urška Sršen:** Bellabeat’s cofounder and Chief Creative Officer